qrst07/cloudmc-standard-kb/en/basic-concepts/environments-to-organize-workloads-and-users.md

 ### Environments overview

-CloudMC provides a powerful mechanism, **environments**, to segregate workloads and resources, and to control who gets access to those.
+The platform provides a powerful mechanism, **environments**, to segregate workloads and resources, and to control who gets access to those.
 Example use-cases of this concept include creating distinct environments to isolate production workloads from development systems, or establishing project-specific [sandboxes](https://en.wikipedia.org/wiki/Sandbox_%28computer_security%29).

 An environment belongs to an organization, is associated with a specific service (e.g. Compute or Object Storage), and is comprised of a set of users who have visibility on a pool of shared resources, such as instances, storage, etc.

-Although CloudMC calculates service usage at the organization-level for billing purposes, the resources consumed by each environments are also tracked separately, which allows businesses to generate internal chargeback reports on a per-environment basis if they wish.
+Although the system calculates service usage at the organization-level for billing purposes, the resources consumed by each environments are also tracked separately, which allows businesses to generate internal chargeback reports on a per-environment basis if they wish.

 Navigate to the desired service in the sidebar to get to the *Environments* page, where all the environments in the selected service are listed.
 Additionally, when working inside of an environment the current service and environment are displayed at the top-left side of the page.
 Clicking on this button will display an option to return to the *Environments* page, or to switch to another environment.